-It should be noted that specific volume coupling via a transported scalar equation has previously been used by researchers working on PDF methods for turbulent reactive flows [13, 12, 11, 4].
+It should be noted that specific volume coupling via a transported scalar equation has previously been used by researchers working on PDF methods for turbulent reactive flows [13,12,11,4].
 The contribution of the present work is in the development of a second-order accurate (in both space and time) algorithm for LES/PDF specific volume coupling via a transported scalar equation, in the testing and determination of an optimal specific volume coupling scheme, and in the verification of the overall second-order accuracy of the LES/PDF code with respect to the grid size and time step.

-4 Description of a Second-Order Accurate LES/PDF Time Stepping Algorithm is demonstrated in Section 6, in which we present results from a numerical test case, which indicate that second-order convergence is indeed achieved.
+4. Description of a second-order accurate LES/PDF time stepping algorithm

+In this section, we describe the coupling procedure between the LES and PDF solvers which yields an overall secondorder accurate solution with respect to the grid size and time step, for a fixed LES filter width.
+This convergence behavior is demonstrated in Section 6, in which we present results from a numerical test case, which indicate that second-order convergence is indeed achieved.
 In this section, we describe the LES to PDF coupling procedure that allows second-order convergence of the overall code.